rednblkx/iptv_ro/README.md

 /digi/flush(?channel=:channel) --> Flush cached urls
 ```
+**Notes**

+Use value "get" for "quality" paramater to get links for every bitrate.

-Note: digi24, digisport1, digisport2, digisport3, digisport4 are available without account.
+digi24, digisport1, digisport2, digisport3, digisport4 are available without account.

-Note 2: For VLC use the "ts=1" query string(this is because digi banned the ffmpeg & VLC user-agents from accessing the main playlist but not the playlists with the .ts files)
+For VLC use the "ts=1" query string(this is because digi banned the ffmpeg & VLC user-agents from accessing the main playlist but not the playlists with the .ts files)

 quality -> Choose the stream quality (see below)

 ts -> The API sends a playlist that has full-links for .ts and .key (see example below)

 Stream Qualities available:
-- hd - 1888595 - 1280x720 ( only for digi24, digisport1, digisport2, digisport3, digisport4 )
+- hd - 1888595 - 1280x720 ( only for digi24, digisport1, digisport2, digisport3, digisport4, kanal-d )
 - hq - 1213681 - 1024x576
 - mq - 296020 - 640x360
 - lq - 296020 - 320x180